elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-legacy-of-the-assassinations-shape-future-political-and-social-movements-in-san-francisco.md

     subject: Criminal or Civil Law
     url: /learn/criminal-or-civil-law/questions/what-was-the-verdict-and-sentencing-in-dan-whites-trial
 related_article4:
-    id: 123829
+    id: 123845
     title: >-
-        What were the key events of the White Night Riot?
+        What role did George Moscone and Harvey Milk play in the political tensions of the time?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-key-events-of-the-white-night-riot
-related_article5:
-    id: 123842
-    title: >-
-        How did the political tensions in San Francisco contribute to the events leading to the assassinations?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-political-tensions-in-san-francisco-contribute-to-the-events-leading-to-the-assassinations
+    url: /learn/history-of-the-world/questions/what-role-did-george-moscone-and-harvey-milk-play-in-the-political-tensions-of-the-time
 ---

 &nbsp;